-Guide to Plant-based Eating In Singapore: Why Plant-based?
-Personal Story & First-hand Tips By 3-Year-Vegan, Nicole
+Why Plant-based?
+Personal Story & First-hand Tips by a 3-Year-Vegan

 "By cutting out meat and dairy, global farmland use could be reduced by more than 75% – an area equivalent to the US, China, European Union and Australia combined – and still feed the world."